-Antony’s ships were anchored inside the Ambracian Gulf, while Octavian’s ships were outside.
+Antony’s ships were initially anchored inside the Ambracian Gulf, while Octavian’s ships were outside.
 It may therefore be said that Octavian was besieging Antony and that the latter had to attempt an exit manoeuvre.
-For an escape, Antony had to position his ships outside the gulf (see figure above) and cross Octavian’s line of ships as soon as some wind would set in.
+For an escape, Antony positioned his ships outside the gulf in front of Octavian’s line of ships (see figure above) in order to cross it as soon as some wind would set in.
 Antony’s decision to remain static, pouring “dense showers of stones and arrows” from his higher and armoured ships on Octavian’s smaller ships ressembles an entrenched camp tactic that is rarely winning.
 This decision can be understood only if he had no other choice: his large ships were short of experienced oarsmen (Plutarch, Antony, 68) therefore not providing him with the required accuracy and speed needed to ram Octavian’s lighter ships.
 His strategy is thus that of an earthling, not that of an admiral.

 It is quite clear that Antony was trying to avoid battle against Octavian and Agrippa in order to regroup somewhere on the Peloponnesian coast to prepare new plans to invade Italy.
 This is the reason why he burnt most of his under-manned Egyptian ships (scorched-earth policy).
 This is also the reason why he took sails and gear, which was not according to common practise, when going out for a naval battle.
 Murray (p 238) even suggests that he perhaps subtely rowed northwards in order to prepare to circumvent the Lefkada peninsula when the NW wind would set in.